ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

         {% include screenshot.html source="/images/windows/10/putty-security-alert.png" %}
         {: class="alert alert-info"}

-        Once you're connected, type in the userid as `robot` and the password as `ev3dev` and you should be connected.
+        Once you are connected, type in your username (`robot`) and your password (`maker` if you haven't changed it yet) and then you should be logged in.

         {% include screenshot.html source="/images/windows/10/putty-robot-at-ev3dev.png" %}
 {: tab-list="os"}